timothyodonga/timothyodonga.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Timothy is a first year PhD student in the Computer Science & Informatics program at Emory University, and is a member of the ViTAL lab group.
+Timothy is a first-year PhD student in the Computer Science & Informatics program at Emory University, currently doing a rotation with the ViTAL lab group.

+His research interests broadly encompass developing novel machine learning methods that incorporate aspects of trustworthy machine learning, such as model explainability and interpretability, algorithmic fairness, and safety, into automated decision-support systems with applications in healthcare.

-The goal of his research is to leverage current breakthroughs in computing to tackle important problems in health research and increase acccess to marginalized communities.
-His research interests broadly encompass machine learning, computer vision, and signal processing with a focus on buildding trustworthy, reliable and accessible systems to assist humans in high-stakes applications such as clinical settings.
-Some research sub-areas of interest include:
+The ultimate goal of his research is to leverage current breakthroughs in computing to tackle important problems in healthcare research and increase access to underserved communities.

-1. Algorithmic fairness, model explainability, uncertainty quantification, and robustness to dataset shift.
-2. Efficient algorithms for resource constrained settings such as scarcity of well curated data, limited compute resources.
 {style="text-align: justify;"}